Why Is My Computer Taking So Long To Restart [Easy Ways To Solve It]

 1. To find them, open Event Manager, and on the left side, choose Applications and Services Logs.
 Then, select the Microsoft folder.
 Please scroll down to Diagnostics-Performance in the Windows menu after expanding it. event manager

 2. Click Operational after choosing Open from the context menu.
 Operational log in the left panel by right-clicking it and selecting Filter Current Log.
-Enter 203 in the All event IDs column.
+Enter 203 in the All Event IDs column.
 You can view every process running throughout the Shutdown by selecting OK. current log

 3. Find the occasions with the labels.
 The system shutdown process was delayed as a result of this service.

-5. After locating the complex processes, you must confirm that they are not required for the proper operation of your system before terminating them.
+However, these programs might be one of many, as some processes might prevent Windows from starting normally.
+They can be located using the same methods.
+The only change is that you should write 103 rather than 203 in the Event ID column.
+After locating the complex processes, you must confirm that they are not required for the proper operation of your system before terminating them.
 Try finding a way to end each process to aid Windows normally starting.
 Learn to fix driver power state failure in Windows by reading this article.

 This Blog: 10 Ways To Fix Windows Key Not Working On Windows 10